Accessibility Tools

 They come in.
 The pictures.

-From: Holiday work in the Lienz “Forstgarten”, in Aguntum - transporting gravel from A to B with the “Radlgrute”.
-One shilling per load.
-Whoever made the “dashes” per load got every second shilling.
-Three years at the “Großglockner” - correct: Franz-Josefs-Höhe - bus parking lot - “schnapps seller” at the Pichler grocery.
-Learn to “sell”.
-Federal Army - Franz Josef Barracks.
-It feels like pointless digging and filling of holes - felt throughout East Tyrol.
+Summer work in the Lienz "Forest Garden", in Aguntum - transporting gravel from A to B with the "wheelbarrow".
+One Schilling per load.
+Every second Schilling was then received by the one who made the "marks" per load.
+Three years at the "Großglockner" - correctly: Franz-Josefs-Höhe - bus parking lot - "liquor seller" at Lebensmittel Pichler.
+Learning to "sell".
+Army - Franz-Josefs Barracks.
+Seemingly pointless digging and filling holes - seemingly all over East Tyrol.
 Night marches.
-Overnight on hill and dale.
-Pop!
+Overnight on bare ground.
+Thud!
 Good night.
-Pure nature, home feeling.

 The city is the starting point.
-For me.
-For everything around me.
+From me.
+From everything around me.
 LIENZ.
 LIENZ.
-LIENZ that has a beautiful, colorful, friendly sound to me, brings up Mediterranean colors and many memories, interspersed with specks of special moments - with my parents, with friends, flashes of special experiences, everything forms a unity.
-LIENZ without "I" a Lenz.
-To have a "Lenz".
+LIENZ that has a beautiful, colorful, friendly sound to me, evokes Mediterranean colors and many memories, interspersed with speckles of special moments - with my parents, with friends, flashes of special experiences, everything forms a unity.
+LIENZ without an "I" is a spring.
+To have a "spring".

 Coming together.
-Colorful images in the head.
-Mixed up.
+Colorful pictures in the head.
+Confusion.

-Cross and across.
+Crisscross.
 Without years.
-Youthful lightness is displaced by my age.
+The youthful lightness is displaced by my age.
 What remains?
 The desire to return once again, to stroll through the streets and the city of LIENZ.
-I have made up my mind: Written down.
-Even love can return.
+I have made up my mind: Intended.
+Written down.
+Even a love can return.
 Ignite anew.
 Old affection awakens.
 I am curious.

 Mr. BERT Waltl

-But keeps rediscovering his love for his hometown.
+But always rediscovers his love for his hometown.

-Homely feel-good thoughts put together from a coronavirus-drenched contemplative pause.
+Homely feel-good thoughts written together from a Corona-soaked contemplative break.

 Herbert Waltl